 Behavior

 The American Staffordshire Terrier will be committed to protecting them.
-If it feels threatened or thinks its family is being threatened, this dog will become aggressive.
+If it feels threatened or thinks its family is being threatened, then it will become aggressive.

 Size, Proportion, Substance